 South Bank on the River Walk

 Soak up the atmosphere of San Antonio with a wander along South Bank on the River Walk.
-The idyllic riverside setting is the perfect place to while away an afternoon.
+The idyllic riverside setting is the perfect place to while away an afternoon on any San Antonio travel itinerary.
 The wonderful selection of bars and restaurants with outdoor seating will leave you spoiled for choice.

 As you meander along the shade of the changing leaves, pick a perfect spot under one of the colorful umbrellas.
 Whether you want ice cream from Ben and Jerry’s or a cocktail at the Hard Rock Café, South Bank on the River Walk will have a venue to tempt you.

 Enjoy Texas BBQ by the riverside at County Line or Mexican street food on the patio at Barriba Cantina.
 If you find yourself out past bedtime, you’ll find stylish cocktails at Merkaba and epic entertainment at Howl at the Moon.

 Tobin Center for the Performing Arts

 Enjoy a night at the theatre at Tobin Center for the Performing Arts.
 San Antonio’s performing arts center hosts diverse and world-class theatrical experiences.
 Housed in the historic Municipal Auditorium, it’s kept its impressive façade.
 Step under the grand archways for a Hollywood start to your evening.

 Take part in exciting wellness activities like yoga classes and drum circles.
 Or cry with laughter at a performance from your favorite comedian.